 - Download the DS4Windows tool from the internet on the PC.

-- Now, install the tool and make sure to run the DS4Updater (exe) file from the installation folder.
+- Install the tool and run the DS4Updater (exe) file from the installation folder.

 - Head over to the directory and double-click on the file to run it.
 If prompted by UAC, click on Yes to allow admin access.
 It’ll install the latest DS4Windows app on your PC.